University of Buckingham: Teaching

 The quality of the university's provision is maintained, as at other UK universities, by an external examiner system (i.e., professors from other universities oversee and report on exams and marking), by an academic advisory council (comprising a range of subject-specialist academics from other universities), and by membership of the Quality Assurance Agency for Higher Education (QAA).

 The university was created as a liberal arts college, and still describes itself as such, although in an interview with The Guardian in 2003, then-vice-chancellor Terence Kealey remarked that it had "become a vocational school for law and business for non-British students, because that's where the market has taken us".
 Consequently, major humanities subjects such as history and politics are no longer offered as stand-alone degrees, instead being combined with economics as a degree in international studies.
 Economics, however, is available as a stand-alone degree as is English literature, as a single honours subject, and in combinations with English Language, or Journalism, and related areas.
-The Professor of Economics, and Dean of Humanities, Martin Ricketts, is the chair of the Institute of Economic Affairs Academic Advisory Council.

 Some degree programmes at Buckingham, Law for example, place greater emphasis on exams as an assessment method rather than coursework, but in general its degree programmes balance assessment between exams and coursework.

 School of Medicine

-The Medical School offers postgraduate MD programmes for qualified doctors in a range of specialisations.
-From January 2015 it offers an undergraduate medical qualification (MBChB) and graduated its first qualified doctors in June 2019.
-For those reading Medicine as their first degree, the course is shorter than other medical schools in the UK, taking only 4.5 years to complete.
-The course also has a start month of January.
-The university accepts international and UK students.
-The school is known as the University of Buckingham Medical School (UBMS) and is in partnership with Milton Keynes NHS Trust (Milton Keynes University Hospital); Warwick Hospital (South Warwickshire NHS Foundation Trust); Stoke Mandeville Hospital (Buckinghamshire Healthcare NHS Trust) and St. Andrews Hospital, Northampton.
+The Medical School offers a 4.5 year MB ChB medical degree, accredited by the General Medical Council.
+Other medical courses are offered in the School of Postgraduate Medicine and Allied Health.
+The school opened in 2015 as the first private medical school in the UK (since the establishment of the University Grants Committee in 1919), in partnership with the Milton Keynes NHS Foundation Trust.